chung-leong/mocha-skip-if/README.md

 ## Skipping tests permanently

-This module will call `it.skip()` or `describe.skip()` normally if the condition specified is true.
+This module will call `it.skip()` or `describe.skip()` normally if the condition specified evaluates to true.
 This means the test will be marked by Mocha as **pending**.
-If the test in question will never pass and should be skipped permanently, you can accomplish that by adding `forever` to the expression:
+If the test in question will never ever pass and should be skipped permanently, you can accomplish that by adding `forever` to the expression:

 ```js
 skip.forever.if.browser.is.ie.